btmorex/hapi-server-session/README.md

     - `isSecure`: [Default: `true`] sets the secure flag
 - `expiresIn`: session id expiration in milliseconds.
 Prevents intercepted cookies from working perpetually.
 Requires `key`
 - `name`: [Default: `'id'`] name of the cookie
 - `key`: signing key.
-Prevents weaknesses in randomness from affecting overall security.
-If absent, the cookie will not be signed
+Prevents weaknesses in randomness from affecting overall security
 - `size`: [Default: `16`] number of random bytes in the session id